Best Black Friday Fitness Equipment Deals See Deals

 Bottom Line

-The NordicTrack Commercial X32i treadmill has all the makings of an excellent commercial treadmill for home use.
-The 22-inch-by-65-inch deck is huge and above the industry standard size for running by five inches.
+The Commercial 2450 treadmill has all the makings of an excellent treadmill, whether for commercial or for home use.
+The 22-inch-by-60-inch deck is huge and above the industry standard size for running by 5 inches.
+It also has an incline range of -3% decline to 12% incline, as well as speeds of up to 14 MPH, earning it a perfect 5-out-of-5 rating for customizations.
 This machine is able to support sprinting, walking, jogging, and running without any issues.

-The durability of the X32i is palpable.
-I felt no play in the deck or display, even when completing a high-intensity interval workout.
-This is likely due to the 4.25 CHP motor, which is quite powerful and makes the machine surprisingly quiet.
-Plus, the cushioning is cloud-like and very responsive––I felt like I was bouncing as I ran.
+The durability of the 2450 is palpable.
+Lindsay and I felt no play in the deck or display, even when completing a high-intensity interval workout.
+This is likely due to a fantastic 400-pound weight capacity and the 4.25 CHP motor, which is quite powerful and makes the machine surprisingly quiet.
+Plus, the treadmill cushioning is cloud-like and very responsive––I felt like I was bouncing as I ran.
 If you don’t like a lot of cushioning, you may not enjoy this factor.
+We loved it and rated it a 5 out of 5 for ergonomics.

-At 462 pounds, the X32i is insanely heavy and doesn’t fold.
-However, that’s on-par with what you’d expect from any other commercial treadmill for home––you’ll need to be prepared with a space for this machine to live permanently.
-Just don’t make that place the garage, as NordicTrack will void your warranty.
+At 332 pounds, the 2450 is heavy.
+However, that’s on-par with what you’d expect from any other commercial treadmill for home use.
+It’s also a large machine, so you’ll need to be prepared with adequate space for this machine to live permanently.

 Warranty10-year frame, 2-year parts, 1-year labor